ORNL/TASMANIAN/Doxygen/Installation.md

   python3 -m pip install scikit-build packaging numpy --user
 ```

-The Tasmanian module is not a regular Python-only project but a wrapper around C++ libraries, note the following:
+The Tasmanian module is not a regular Python-only project but a wrapper around the C++ libraries, note the following:
 * Pip versions prior to 1.10 require that dependencies are installed manually.
 * Only user installations are supported, installation for all users is possible with CMake but not Pip.
 * Python virtual environments are supported, as well as Linux, Mac and Windows operating systems.
-* The Pip installer will accept Tasmanian options specified in the environmental variables:
+* The Pip installer will accept Tasmanian options specified in the environment variables:
 ```
 Environment Option will translate to               CMake Options export Tasmanian_ENABLE_BLAS=<blas-lapack-libs>    -D Tasmanian_ENABLE_BLAS=ON